hblasins/uwSim/README.md

 ## Data

-In order to reproduce the results from our publications please download the input data from [Stanford Digital Repository].
+In order to reproduce the results from our publications please download the input data (underwater images, 3D models) from [Stanford Digital Repository].

 ## Installation